October 31, 2019

 Introducing the Polyphonic Sound Detection Score, a robust evaluation framework and metric for sound recognition

-Audio Analytic’s research team has defined a robust metric to evaluate the performance of polyphonic sound event detection systems in a technical paper submitted to the International Conference on Acoustics, Speech and Signal Processing 2020 (ICASSP 2020).
+Audio Analytic’s research team has defined a robust metric to evaluate the performance of polyphonic sound event detection systems in a technical paper that has been accepted by the International Conference on Acoustics, Speech and Signal Processing 2020 (ICASSP 2020).

 Members of the Audio Analytic Labs team presented a preview of this research to academics and other stakeholders during the poster session at SANE 2019.